AkshayBenny/food-surplus-detection/README.md

 # Food for All - Surplus Food Management

-Food for All is a web-based platform that connects individuals and businesses with registered NGOs within a 30km radius to donate surplus food.
-The platform uses Next.js for the front-end and Django Rest Framework for the back-end, enabling users to register and login, and notify NGOs about available surplus food via SMS, email, and eventually WhatsApp API.
-Food for All aims to reduce food waste and address hunger by facilitating the collection and distribution of surplus food to those in need.
+"Food for All" is a web application that aims to connect individuals and businesses with registered NGOs for the purpose of donating surplus food to those in need.
+The platform is designed using Next.js for the front-end and Django Rest Framework for the back-end, providing users with the ability to register and login, and subsequently add a new entry to the dashboard.
+Once an entry is added, nearby NGOs (within a 30-kilometer radius of the food provider) are notified via SMS, email, and eventually WhatsApp, using the WhatsApp API.
+The primary goal of "Food for All" is to combat food waste and address hunger by facilitating the collection and distribution of surplus food to those who require it.

 ---

 ## Problem

-Did you know that 828 million people go to bed hungry? [source](https://www.actionagainsthunger.org/the-hunger-crisis/world-hunger-facts/).We waste a lot of food for many occasions, even if it is a small wedding party in homes or in big restaurants, sometimes surplus food is made and dumped.
-And this many people go to bed with an empty stomach.
-We are solving this issue by creating a web portal.
+Were you aware that 828 million people go to bed hungry ([source](https://www.actionagainsthunger.org/the-hunger-crisis/world-hunger-facts/))?.
+This is a significant number, and yet we often waste a considerable amount of food in many situations, such as small weddings at home or large restaurants, resulting in surplus food being discarded.
+Unfortunately, this means that many people go to bed without a proper meal.
+To address this issue, we have created a web portal that connects NGOs with locations where there is an excess availability of food.
+Our aim is to reduce food waste and provide surplus food to those who need it the most.

 ## Why Food for All?

-When this idea popped into our mind we searched all possible projects and how they built them, and found out, everything was a kind of Simple CRUD web-app or a mobile app.
-People won't install a separate app for this so we built a web app instead.
-Another thing was they built it only for Businesses or Restaurants, but still, there can be occasions where individuals need to connect with an NGO to donate.
-And Even if you order, I saw in some projects, they need a middle man admin to approve the restaurant or individual's request to a particular NGO, which is a tedious work, if NGO canceled the admin need to reassign to some other NGO.
-So we removed the middle man and the request is sent to every NGO in 30kms around the request location.
+When we initially came up with this idea, we researched various similar projects and how they were built.
+We noticed that most of them were either web or mobile apps that required a significant amount of manual labor, which could have been avoided.
+Furthermore, people may not want to install a separate app specifically for this purpose, so we decided to create a web application instead.
+Additionally, many of these projects were designed solely for businesses or restaurants, but there may be instances where individuals also want to connect with an NGO to donate.
+We also observed that some projects required a middleman admin to approve restaurant or individual requests before forwarding them to a particular NGO.
+This process can be tedious, especially if the NGO cancels the request, which would require the admin to reassign it to another NGO.
+To eliminate this intermediary, we developed a system where requests are sent to all NGOs within a 30-kilometer radius of the requested location, thereby simplifying the process.

 ## Progress So Far

-We started with a simple idea before the hackathon, while building we expanded the idea.
-We made authentication and a simple dashboard where NGOs can see the requests and accept them and update the status of delivering the food.
-Businesses and individuals can request a pickup of surplus product and they can see every detail about it, and their previous requests.
-We couldn't implement the OTP system now because we faced some issues in integrating them, so in theory, by just plugging in the OTP system will complete the OTP verification part.
-As of now, we use a hard-coded OTP and a database to do the validation.
+We began with a simple idea, which we expanded upon during the hackathon.
+We developed an authentication system and a dashboard for NGOs, allowing them to view and accept food donation requests, as well as update the status of the delivery process.
+We also created a dashboard for restaurants, where they can monitor both current and previously donated food.
+Businesses and individuals are able to request a pickup of surplus products and track the progress of their requests.
+Although we faced some challenges while integrating the OTP system, we plan to complete the OTP verification process by simply plugging it in.
+Currently, we use a hard-coded OTP and a database for validation.

 ## Health Concerns

-If anyone can get in and submit a request, there might be a chance for people to give old food, we are making policies for joining NGOs to not pick up any frozen food or the food that they think is spoiled.
-Also, donating bad food can cause immediate police action against the individual or the business who put the request.
+There is a possibility that people may donate old or spoiled food if anyone can submit a request.
+To address this concern, we are implementing policies for joining NGOs, instructing them not to collect any frozen or potentially spoiled food.
+Additionally, we have implemented a simple system where each new food entry made by a restaurant or individual expires after 12 hours from the time it was cooked.
+Donating spoiled food can have serious consequences, and may result in immediate police action against the individual or business that made the request.

 ## Future Plans

-It is a very simple version we built in less than 36 hours, and there are plenty of options to do, like integrating a WhatsApp API feature, so people get notification on their smartphones, which helps them to get the notification fast because there is a high chance for a person to look in WhatsApp messages than any emails or SMS.
-We plan to approach various NGOs like The Robinhood Army and making this platform more feasible for such organizations to help them in making the impact widely.
+We have built a simple version of the platform in less than 36 hours, but there are many more options to consider.
+For example, we plan to integrate a WhatsApp API feature, which will enable people to receive notifications on their smartphones.
+This will allow users to receive notifications quickly, as there is a high likelihood that they will check their WhatsApp messages more frequently than their emails or SMS messages.
+We also plan to include a payment gateway to accept donations, which will go directly to other charities.
+In the future, we aim to collaborate with various NGOs such as The Robinhood Army, and make the platform more feasible for such organizations, thereby enabling them to make a wider impact.